 On 19 November it’s World Toilet Day.
 Because proper sanitation is vital for menstruating girls and women.

 Bad hygiene, a lack of improved sanitation, and a lack of clean drinking water all cause diarrhoea, which is one of the 10 leading causes of death in the world.
-On World Toilet Day (supported by the United Nations since 2008), attention is asked for the fact that 2.5 billion people lack access to a toilet or basic sanitation.
-Every year, 800,000 young children die because of diarrhoea.
-That’s 2,200 children, or about 70 school classes, a day.
+On World Toilet Day (supported by the United Nations since 2008), attention is asked for the fact that 2,3 billion people lack access to a toilet or basic sanitation.
+Every day about 1,300 children die because of diarrhoea.
+That’s about 40 school classes, a day.
 These deaths wouldn’t happen if there’d just be enough clean drinking water, soap, toilets and information everywhere.

 Dropping out of school